 ‣

-- OA - mainly at weight bearing zone with osteopenia
+- OA - mainly at the weight-bearing zone, with osteopenia

 ‣

-- Considerations are - medications, osteopenia, acetabular protrusio, higher risk of dislocation
+- Considerations include medications, osteopenia, acetabular protrusio, and a higher risk of dislocation.

-- Methotextrate - continue as no impact on wound healing
+- Methotrexate - continue as it has no impact on wound healing

 - Steroids - may need stress dose

-- Stand by implants - cemented hybrid, consider dual mobility if there are also underlying neuromuscular disease
+- Stand by implants - cemented hybrid, consider dual mobility if there is also underlying neuromuscular disease

 - Templating, LLD correction